shinokada/backpack_install/README.md

 ## Overview

-This script makes it easy to install all Backpack for Laravel modules:
+This script automates to install all Backpack for Laravel modules from your terminal.
-BackupManager, LogManager, Settings, PageManager, PermissionManager, MenuCrud, and NewsCrud.

 Tested on MacOS and it should work on Linux.

+Installs BackupManager, LogManager, Settings, PageManager, PermissionManager, MenuCrud, and NewsCrud.

 ## Requirement